About Past Future Entertainment

 While looking for a new challenge to align with this creative drive, there were no open vacancies for game design or game development jobs in the wide area.

-So, the decision was made to start a company to go for this dream.
-To be able to do this, the opportunity itself had to be created.
+So Wouter made the decision to chase after his dream and start his own company.
+To be able to do this, the opportunity that was not present itself just had to be… created!
 After diving into tens of online courses, business starter guides, a whole trajectory of seminars, and gathering answers to some hundreds of questions, Past Future Entertainment was founded in 2019.

 Past Future Entertainment

 Past Future Entertainment is 100% privately funded.
-This enables the company to keep 100% control over all creative productions, quick iterations on workflows and decisions, and true execution of the mission and vision.
+This enables the company to keep complete control over all creative productions, quick iterations on workflows and decisions, and a correct execution of the mission and vision.
 That does include some calculated risks, but reflects the firm belief in a successful outcome.
-Daily, consistent action propels the creations forward.
+Daily, consistent action propels anything forward.
 And so can you, one step at a time, transform your own personal creative dreams into realities!
-Define a goal, start today, and you will be able to reap the results of consistent action over time.
+Set a goal, start today, and you will be reaping the results of consistent effort over time.

-If you want to support this endeavor and boost the chances for these projects to succeed, you can do that here, safe and secure:
+If you would like to support this endeavor and boost the chances for all these projects to succeed, you can do that here via Ko-Fi, safe and secure.

 The sky's not the limit!